timoheimonen/securememo.app/README.md

 This project is open source under the MIT License.

 ## Contributing
 You are welcome to contribute to the project in any way you can.
-This includes reporting bugs, suggesting features, or submitting pull requests via GitHub.
+This includes reporting bugs, auditing, suggesting features, or submitting pull requests via GitHub.
 Please ensure your contributions respect the project's security focus and follow standard open-source practices.

 ## Author